bwplotka/my/web/content/posts/sig-obs-tl.md

 *Technically* SIG Tech Lead duties are:

 * Supports projects in the SIG’s area.
-* Has the time and ability to perform deep technical dives on projects.
+* To have the time and ability to perform deep technical dives on projects.
 Projects may include formal CNCF projects or other projects in the area covered by the SIG.

-It's more about the hard work and the duties than really any major decision making.
-And that's actually quite nice as I would love to stay out of politics as much as possible. (: Instead, let's talk about some actionable, usability things we can improve for better... **observability!**
+It's really more about the hard work and the responsibility than any major decision making.
+And that's actually quite nice as I would love to stay out of politics as much as possible. (: Instead, let's talk about actions, usability, and the things that we can improve for better... **observability!**

-As I mentioned, overall it's all about where the SIG members focus will be, but since you are still reading this 😈, I can briefly inject some cool stuff we can improve in the CNCF Observability world!
+As I mentioned, overall it's all about where the SIG members will focus, however since you are still reading this 😈, I can briefly inject some cool stuff that we can improve in the CNCF Observability world!

 I mentioned most of the things in my [nomination doc here](https://docs.google.com/document/d/194INvrWMRZT9p0VxhlkRa9yXK8a4npdBlDvOetWvPb0/edit#), but let's go quickly